Tony Muskett

 Tony Muskett (born c.
-2002) is an American former college football quarterback for the Virginia Cavaliers of the Atlantic Coast Conference (ACC).
-He previously played for the Monmouth Hawks.
+2002) is an American former college football quarterback who played for the Monmouth Hawks and Virginia Cavaliers.

-High school
+Early life

-Muskett grew up in Springfield, Virginia and attended and played high school football for West Springfield High School in Fairfax County, Virginia.
-In four years with the school he threw for over 7,000 yards and a total of 69 touchdowns.
+Muskett grew up in Springfield, Virginia, and attended and played high school football for West Springfield High School in Fairfax County, Virginia.
+In four years, he threw for over 7,000 yards and a total of 69 touchdowns.
 He also earned First Team All-Conference and All-Region selections.
-He committed to play college football for Monmouth of July 4, 2019.
+He committed to play college football for Monmouth on July 4, 2019.

 College career

 Monmouth

 Muskett began his college football career with Monmouth, joining the team during the 2020–21 COVID-19 season.
 As a true freshman he started all four of the team's games.
 He made his debut against Charleston Southern as he went eighteen of 26 for 297 yards and two touchdowns.
 Against Big South opponents Gardner–Webb and No. 7 Kennesaw State he threw two touchdowns against the Bulldogs and a career-high four touchdowns against the Owls.
 He earned two Big South Freshman of the Week after the games against Charleston Southern and Kennesaw State.
 After the team's final regular season game against Robert Morris was canceled they earned a bid ranked No. 10 to play against No. 4 Sam Houston in the playoffs.
 After not throwing a single interception all season he threw two in a failed comeback effort to the Bearkats.
 He finished the game with a tied career-high 297 passing yards alongside a single touchdown pass.
 Following the season he earned First Team All-Big South, 2020–21 Big South Offensive Freshman of the Year, and HERO Sports Freshman All-America honoree honors.
 He also finished fifth in voting for the Jerry Rice Award.